htlin222/md_to_anki/README.md

 # md_to_anki

+> A minimalist method to create cards in Anki from a Markdown file.

 This python script will add a piece of markdown file `.md` file to anki via [AnkiConnect - AnkiWeb](https://ankiweb.net/shared/info/2055492159)

 ## Installation